swgriffith/azure-guides/aksminroles-v2.md

 ```

 ### Cluster Network Join
-This custom role provides the rights needed to attach an AKS cluster to a subnet if the cluster creator does not yet have access.
+This custom role provides the rights needed to attach an AKS cluster to a subnet if the cluster creator does not yet have access to that subnet.

 Create a file called aks-network-mgmnt-role.json with the following:
 ```json